 - In one episode of Wakfu, kung-fu baking becomes pretty Serious Business.

 - In Avatar: The Last Airbender , the various bending techniques are shown to have various practical applications.
-These range everywhere from the sensible (i.e. using firebending to set stoke a boiler, earthbending for stonemasonry, and waterbending to propel river boats) to the somewhat ridiculous (i.e. using earthbending to send mail).
+These range everywhere from the sensible (i.e. using firebending to set stoke a boiler, earthbending for stonemasonry, and waterbending to propel river boats) to the somewhat ridiculous, but still very effective (i.e. using earthbending to send mail).

 - There's this one guy in "The Desert" who uses his dual dao swords to prepare soft drinks.